tanmatt/QuoteOfTheDay/README.md

 - Fri Aug 30 07:00:07 2024 | If you try and take a cat apart to see how it works, the first thing you have on your hands is a non-working cat. - Douglas Adams
 - Sat Aug 31 07:00:07 2024 | Real artists ship. - Steve Jobs
 - Sun Sep  1 07:00:07 2024 | I think it's crucial that young women learn to code as early as possible to ensure that we have a voice in what the world looks like. - Karlie Kloss
+- Tue Sep  3 07:00:07 2024 | A work of art is the unique result of a unique temperament. - Oscar Wilde